How To Feed A Loon

 • Add the cream to the beaten egg in a small bowl.
 Brush the egg wash over the dough on the top of the pie.
 Sprinkle the cane (or turbinado) sugar over the dough on the top of the pie.

-• Bake the pie for 45 to 55 minutes, until bubbly and the crust is golden brown.
+• Bake the pie for 45 to 55 minutes, until bubbly, and the crust is golden brown.
 You may need to cover the edges of the crust with foil or a pie crust protector if browning too much.

-• Remove the pie from the oven and place on a baking rack.
+• Remove the pie from the oven and place it on a baking rack.
 Allow the pie to cool completely before serving (4 hours to overnight).

 Notes